Marcial Maciel: Early life and training

 Maciel was born in Cotija, Michoacán, Mexico, the youngest boy of nine children, to a family with connections within the Catholic Church in Mexico.
 Numerous relatives were priests, and four of his uncles were bishops.
 He had a troubled youth.
 His uncle molested him.
-His father ridiculed him and encouraged his brothers to whip him.
+His father ridiculed and beat him and encouraged his brothers to whip him.
 He sent the boy to work in the sugar fields to toughen him up, and years later Maciel told one of his own victims that mule drivers on his father's ranch had sexually abused him.

 Maciel was the grand-nephew of Bishop Rafael Guízar y Valencia, who was canonized in 2007.
 There has been speculation that Maciel's scandalous conduct at age 18 contributed to Guizar's fatal heart attack.
 According to an investigative report:

 The day before Bishop Guizar died, he had been heard shouting angrily at Marcial Maciel.
 He was giving his eighteen-year-old nephew a dressing down after two women had come to the bishop's house to complain about Maciel, who was their neighbor.
 Father Orozco, who was among the original group of boys to found the Legion of Christ in 1941, said he heard the women had complained about the "noise" Maciel was making with children he had brought into his home to teach religion.
 He said that the seminary officials blamed Maciel for his uncle's heart attack.

 Maciel was expelled from two seminaries for reasons that have never been revealed, and became a priest only after one of his bishop uncles ordained him after private studies, on November 26, 1944, in Mexico City.
 The ordination was filmed and used in later years for publicity.

 In 1941, Maciel founded the Legion of Christ, a Roman Catholic religious congregation of pontifical right, with the support of Francisco González Arias, Bishop of Cuernavaca.
 From the beginning, he served as its general director.
 In 1959 Maciel founded its lay arm Regnum Christi.
 All Legionaries were compelled "to take private vows, never to speak ill of Maciel or any superiors, and to report to their superiors anyone who did", facilitating a "cult of personality" according to Jason Berry.
 In Regnum Christi discussion groups, followers studied Maciel's letters.

 Maciel wrote extensively on the formation of priests and other matters pertaining to Church governance.
 His main stated purpose for the Legion of Christ was to form and motivate enterprising lay members of the Catholic Church to take an active part in the Church's mission, in particular the members of Regnum Christi.

 Through the Legion of Christ and the Regnum Christi, Maciel started many schools, a network of universities, and numerous charitable institutes.